seeker032/Volunteer-Management-System/README.md

 # Volunteer Management System
-A secure, user-driven online discussion platform built from the ground up using PHP and MySQL.
-Designed with both functionality and user experience in mind, it supports user registration, thread creation, replies, search, and admin-level moderation.
+A role-based volunteer management platform built with PHP, MySQL, and CSS.
+It features secure logins, time slot scheduling, age-restricted task assignments, event duration control, and activity logging—designed for organisers and volunteers to coordinate efficiently.